 This Quarterly Report on Form 10-Q is that of San Diego Gas & Electric Company (SDG&E or the company).
 SDG&E's common stock is wholly owned by Enova Corporation, which is a wholly owned subsidiary of Sempra Energy, a California-based Fortune 500 holding company.
-The accompanying financial statements are the Consolidated Financial Statements of SDG&E and its sole subsidiary, SDG&E Funding LLC.
+The accompanying financial statements are the Condensed Consolidated Financial Statements of SDG&E and its subsidiary, SDG&E Funding LLC, and Otay Mesa Energy Center LLC (OMEC LLC), which is being consolidated beginning in the second quarter of 2007 as discussed in Note 3.